Five top tips

 These can be found in the ‘options’ menu of your browser.
 When selecting options relating to cookies, remember, that they often make websites a bit more user-friendly (for example, remembering site preferences and language settings).

-The example below shows how privacy settings can be managed in Internet Explorer
+The example below shows how privacy settings can be managed in Safari

 5. Try and tailor these privacy settings to suit your household’s needs.